purton-tech/rust-on-nails/rust-on-nails.com/content/_index.md

 content = "Get less errors in production with type safety from the database to the front end."

 [[extra.list]]
-title = "Development Env as Code" content = "Don't spend hours installing tools, our devcontainer gets you running in minutes."
+title = "Development Environment as Code" content = "Don't spend hours installing tools, our devcontainer gets you running in minutes."

 [[extra.list]]